PositiveSumData/NationalOralHealthDataPortal/Data/Older_Adult_Basic_Screening_Survey/README.md

 States are responsible for funding and conducting the Basic Screening Surveys.
 These are most often conducted for child populations, but occasionally states will survey older adults as well.
 Some measures are similar to the child surveys, such as assessming treatment needs and untreated tooth deacay.
 But older adults aren't measured for dental sealant placement, and children aren't measured for denture use or soft tissue conditions like oral lesions and perdiontal care needs.

 States often publish the results of their Basic Screening surveys as pdf documents primarily oriented for reading, with narrative text, small tables, and charts.
-Excel files or CSVs containing more database-structure data.
+Excel files or CSVs containing more database-structure data are not usually available.

 ## Data Structure